RAF Maintenance Base Safi: Second World War

 RAF Safi was constructed at a time when Malta was under intense aerial bombardment and Malta's Air Command needed to have alternative diversion airstrips on Malta, as the RAF's main operating bases were being bombed.
 Construction started in 1941 and the strips were ready for use in 1942.

 The base was officially inaugurated by AOC Malta Sir Keith Park in May 1943, but had been completed by 1942; it would remain operational throughout the War in the Mediterranean.

 Post war

-After the war, Saifi was reduced in function, becoming a maintenance base.
-In April 1957 the then Maltese Prime Minister Mr Dom Mintoff requested that the UK Government consider turning over RAF Saifi to his government.
+After the war, Safi was reduced in function, becoming a maintenance base.
+In April 1957 the then Maltese Prime Minister Mr Dom Mintoff requested that the UK Government consider turning over RAF Safi to his government.
 By 1961 the RAF maintenance facility at Safi was mostly civilian staffed and discussions in London were taking place about it being run down.

 The RAF left in 1979 following a British government decision not to renew the lease on RAF Luqa.